TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

    Formatting your report helps readability.
 For longer text, use headers (h1, h2) to structure it.
 Use highlighted code (<>) for code snippets.
 Don't use very long sentences, instead use bullet points.
-See the section :ref:`hints-for-formatting-in-readmine` for more information on formatting your text.
+See the section :ref:`formatting-in-redmine` for more information on formatting your text.
 Be polite.
    Always.